4chirinos/hackathon/README.md

 ## To be done

-- Set up docker image, so we don't have to touch or install anything in our local environment
+- Set up docker image, so we don't have to touch or install anything in our local environment.
+Currently, it requires to have Chrome Version 90.0.4430.85
 - Set up configuration to retrieve google results from the first N pages.
 Remember that right now it is just retrieving the results from the first page
 - Tune the filters and keyword definitions.
 At the moment it interprets each word as a seperated keyword.